phantomgoose/automata/README.md

-A few of the popular cellular automatons implemented in Rust and visualized via [macroquad](https://macroquad.rs/).
+A few of the popular cellular automatons such as Conway's Game of Life and Brian's Brain implemented in Rust and visualized via [macroquad](https://macroquad.rs/).

 Optimized for readability and extensibility over performance.